Management and Security powered by Landesk

 If your Ivanti administrator allows, you can also enable/disable startup items.

 Viewing the Ivanti trusted file list

 The Trusted file list report tab shows files on the trusted file list that your administrator has configured.
 Files on this list are trusted and can bypass application control restrictions.
 This list refreshes in real-time.
 Ivanti administrators can add entries to the core server's trusted file list.
-Other modifications to the core server's trusted file list must be made from the Security Suite console.
+Other modifications to the core server's trusted file list must be made from the Endpint Security for Endpoint Manager console.
 All other changes you make here are local to your computer.